cloudigrade/cloudigrade/docs/rest-api-examples.rst

 Listing Images
 ~~~~~~~~~~~~~~

-Below command will return all images belonging to the user that makes the request.
+Below command will return all images that have been seen used by any instance for any account belonging to the user that makes the request.

 Request: